gbmhunter/blog/content/pages/electronics/circuit-design/esd-protection/_index.md

 Electrostatic discharge (ESD) is a unintended quick high-voltage transient waveform which appears on conductors within an electrical circuit.
 The high voltages and current peaks caused by ESD can cause devices such as static sensitive IC's to fail.
 Human contact is a common source of an ESD.
 Even if there is no direct human contact with the circuit, devices such as capacitive sense switches can allow charge to be coupled through onto electrical conductors.
 ESD protection is needed in cases were ESD discharges could potentially cause a circuit to fail.

 {{< figure src="/images/2011/09/esd-protectors-schematic-symbol.png" width="770px" caption="The schematic symbol for ESD protectors.
-Image from http://www.bourns.com/data/global/pdfs/MLC.pdf." caption-position="bottom" >}}
+Image from http://www.bourns.com/data/global/pdfs/MLC.pdf."  >}}

 # ESD Protection Devices